Transport Layer Security: TLS 1.2

 All TLS versions were further refined in in March 2011, removing their backward compatibility with SSL such that TLS sessions never negotiate the use of Secure Sockets Layer (SSL) version 2.0.

-As of April 2025 there is no formal date for TLS 1.2 to be deprecated.
-The specifications for TLS 1.2 became redefined as well by the Standards Track Document to keep it as secure as possible; it is to be seen as a failover protocol now, meant only to be negotiated with clients which are unable to talk over TLS 1.3 (The original definition for TLS 1.2 is since then obsolete).
+As of July 2026, there is no formal date for TLS 1.2 to be deprecated which allows for legacy clients.
+However the use of MD5 and SHA1 hash methods as well as Diffie-Hellman (DH) over a finite field and RSA key exchanges have been deprecated.

 TLS 1.3

-TLS 1.3 was defined in in August 2018.
+TLS 1.3 was defined in in August 2018. and updated with in July 2026.
 It is based on the earlier TLS 1.2 specification.
 Major differences from TLS 1.2 include: